-- b.
-After the initial advance, if any, payment shall be made on a reimbursement basis as needed.
-The Sub-Recipient agrees to expend funds in accordance with the Attachment A, Budget and Attachment B, Scope of Work of this Agreement. - c.
+- a.
+Any advance payment under this Agreement is subject to 2 C.F.R. §200.305 and, as applicable, section 216.181(16), Florida Statues.
+All advances are required to be held in an interest-bearing account.
+If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment E. Attachment E will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
+No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment.
+After the initial advance, if any, payment shall be made on a reimbursement basis as needed. - b.
 Invoices shall be submitted at least quarterly and shall include the supporting documentation for all costs of the project or services.
-Invoices shall be accompanied by a statement signed and dated by an authorized representative of the Sub-Recipient certifying that "all disbursements made in accordance with conditions of the Division agreement and payment is due and has not been previously requested for these amounts."
-The supporting documentation must comply with the documentation requirements contained in 2 C.F.R.
-Part 200.
-The final invoice shall be submitted within forty-five (45) days after the expiration date of the agreement or forty-five (45) days after completion of the activities contained I this Agreement, whichever occurs first.
-An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division contract manager as part of the Sub-Recipient's quarterly reporting as referenced in Paragraph 7 of this Agreement.
-All invoices shall be due no later than August 16, 2018, regardless of time extensions or other exceptional circumstances. - d.
-If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial Officer or under subparagraph (9)b. of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Sub-Recipient shall submit its closeout report within thirty days of receiving notice from the Division.
+The final invoice shall be submitted within sixty (60) days after the expiration date of the agreement.
+An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division grant manager as part of the Sub-Recipient's quarterly reporting as referenced in Paragraph 7 of this Agreement. - c.
+If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial Officer or under subparagraph (9)b, of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Sub-Recipient shall submit its closeout report within thirty days of receiving notice from the Division.